A Swallow Press Book

 Jaed Coffin, author of Roughhouse Friday

-When a stack of pulpy paperback novels written by her long-dead father landed on Julia McKenzie Munemo’s kitchen table, she—a white woman—had been married to a black man from Zimbabwe for six years and their first son was a toddler.
-Her alarm at the covers, which promised interracial pornography set during slavery—some of it even taking place in Africa—was matched only by her shame about her father’s secret career.
-All she’d previously known about him was that he’d suffered from depression and delusions and had killed himself when she was five.
-So she did what she always did with details about her dad, and hid the books from herself, and from her growing mixed-race family.
-But then, a decade later, when police shootings of African American men were more and more in the public eye, she realized that understanding her own legacy seemed like the only way to begin to understand what was happening in her country.
+When a stack of interracial romance novels written by her long-dead father landed on Julia McKenzie Munemo’s kitchen table, she—a white woman—had been married to a black man for six years and their first son was a toddler.
+Out of shame about her father’s secret career as a writer of “slavery porn,” she hid the books from herself, and from her growing mixed-race family, for more than a decade.
+But then, with police shootings of African American men more and more in the public eye, she realized that understanding her own legacy was the only way to begin to understand her country.
 The Book Keeper is equal parts love story, family interrogation, and racial reckoning as Munemo comes to terms with her whiteness, and with her history.

 Julia McKenzie Munemo went to Bard College before earning a master’s in education at Harvard.
-After building a career as a freelance writer, she earned an MFA in creative nonfiction from the Stonecoast Program at the University of Southern Maine, and worked in educational publishing for the decades in between.
-She lives in Williamstown, Massachusetts, with her husband and two sons.
+After building a career as a freelance writer, she earned an MFA in creative nonfiction from the Stonecoast Program at the University of Southern Maine.
+She lives with her family in western Massachusetts.
 More info →